-Let $X$ be a compact Hausdorff and suppose that we have a left ultrafunctor $\ca{F}$ from $X$ to the ultractegory of tracial von Neumann algebras (reminder that, by composing with $\mathbf{GNS}$ we get a left ultrafunctor from $X$ to $\cat{Hilb}$, which as we saw earlier defines a Hilbert bundles as defined in \cite{Fell1977}), now we claim that the space $\coprod_{x \in X}\ca{F}(x)$ equipped with the initial topology of its inclusion in $\coprod_{x \in X}(\bf{GNS}\circ \ca{F})(x)$ is a topological $\la{W}^{*}$ bundle where $\coprod_{x \in X}(\bf{GNS}\circ \ca{F})(x)$ is regarded as bundle of Hilbert spaces by the adequate topology resulting from the left ultrafunctor bundle equivalence, to show that we need to show the topological bundle axioms :
+\textbf{Every left ultrafunctor defines a topological bundle} Let $X$ be a compact Hausdorff space, and suppose that we have a left ultrafunctor $\mathcal{F}$ from $X$ to the ultracategory of tracial von Neumann algebras (reminder that, by composing with $\mathbf{GNS}$ we get a left ultrafunctor from $X$ to $\mathsf{Hilb}$, which as we saw earlier defines a Hilbert bundle as defined in \cite{Fell1977}); now we claim that the space $\coprod _{x \in X}\mathcal{F}(x)$ equipped with the initial topology of its inclusion in $\coprod _{x \in X}(\mathbf{GNS}\circ \mathcal{F})(x)$ is a topological $\mathrm{W}^{*}$-bundle, where $\coprod _{x \in X}(\mathbf{GNS}\circ \mathcal{F})(x)$ is regarded as bundle of Hilbert spaces by the adequate topology resulting from the left ultrafunctor bundle equivalence; to show that we need to show the topological bundle axioms:

-In this proof we denote $2$-norm ball by $\cat{B}(a,r)$ (these can be subsets of tracial von Neumann algebras or their Hilbert $2$-norm completion), while if $B$ is a von Neumann algebra bundle we denote by $B_n$ the subset of $B$ of all elements with operator norm less than or equal to $n$, we are also going to denote by $\sigma_{\mu}$ the left ultrastructure of $\ca{F}$, $\sigma^{'}_{\mu}$ the left ultrastructure of the $\mathbf{GNS}$ and by $\sigma^{''}_{\mu}$ the left ultrastructure of $\mathbf{GNS} \circ \ca{F}$ .
+In this proof, we denote $2$-norm ball by $\mathsf{B}(a,r)$ (these can be subsets of tracial von Neumann algebras or their Hilbert $2$-norm completion), while if $B$ is a von Neumann algebra bundle, we denote by $B_{n}$ the subset of $B$ of all elements with operator norm less than or equal to $n$; we are also going to denote by $\sigma _{\mu}$ the left ultrastructure of $\mathcal{F}$, $\sigma ^{\prime}_{\mu}$ the left ultrastructure of the $\mathbf{GNS}$, and by $\sigma ''_{\mu}$ the left ultrastructure of $\mathbf{GNS} \circ \mathcal{F}$.